 Noel bases his teaching philosophy and curriculum around three basic styles or Mother Doughs.
 Noel’s theory is that, if you can learn to make these three doughs properly, you will be set up to make pretty much any pizza or bread dough on the planet.
 No kidding!

 - The Neapolitan Pizza – the grandmother of all pizza styles.
 The mixing style is called “hand mix” or “short mix.”
 The quintessential version of this pizza is the Margherita.
-(Beginner Class)
+(Beginner Level 1 Classes)

 - The New York Pizza – is the mother of all contemporary pizzas.
 The mixing style is called the “improved mix.”
 The quintessential version of this pizza is the Pepperoni.
-(Intermediate Class)
+(Intermediate Level 1 Classes)

 - The Roman Pizza – is the reigning queen of modern pizza.
 The mixing style is called the “intensive mix” or “hyper mix.”
 The quintessential version of this “pizza bianca” is the Olive Oil, Rosemary & Sea Salt.
-(Advanced Class)
+(Advanced Level 1 Classes)

 Live Zoom pizza classes happen- you guessed it- live through Zoom and are offered at specific times and dates.
 You must register in advance for these classes.
 Video On-Demand (VOD) pizza classes are pre-recorded so you can view them at your convenience as many times as you’d like for THIRTY DAYS FROM THE TIME OF PURCHASE.